-Read more about shopping streets here or about Salling.
-Salling has longer opening hours than regular shops.
-Monday-Friday 10AM-7PM, Saturday 10Am-4PM, and 1st Sunday of the month 10AM-4PM (For selected shops).
+Read more about the shopping streets, Salling and Magasin.
+Salling and Magasin are department stores and have longer opening hours than regular shops.
+Monday-Friday 10AM-7PM, Saturday and Sunday 10AM-6PM.

 Even when staying in the city, beautiful oases of nature – perfect for a great work out – are never far away.
 A different experience awaits you, if you go for a run in Mølleparken during twilight.
 Here, you can follow a 2.5 km route lit up by lanterns.

 Danish currency is ‘kroner’ (DKK) and EUR 1 is equivalent to DKK 7.5.
 Banks are open from 10.00AM-04.00PM Monday to Friday.
 Though, in most hotels, restaurants, cafés and shops international credit cards are widely accepted.